joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 # Bootiful Azure: Integration with Azure Service Bus

 Azure Service Bus is a cloud messaging as a service and integration technology.
 It is, just like CosmosDB, as flexible as possible.
 It [supports the AMQP 1.0 protocol](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-java-how-to-use-jms-api-amqp), like RabbitMQ.
 AMQP is a flexible wire protocol.
 The protocol itself includes instructions for administering the broker, beyond just interacting with it.
 AMQP brokers are ideal for integration because they are language- and platform-agnostic.
 In an AMQP broker producers send messages to _exchanges_ which then route the messages to _queues_, from which consumers then read the messages.
 The exchange is responsible for deciding to which queue the message should be sent.
 It does this in any of a number of ways but it usually involves looking at a key in the message headers called the _routing key_.

 This indirection between the exhcange and the queues makes AMQP a bit more flexible than JMS-based brokers where producers send messages directly to `Destination` objects  that consumers then read from.
 This means that producers and consumers are coupled by their choice of `Destination`.
 Additionally, JMS is an API for the JVM, it is not a wire protocol.
 As such, producers and consumers are dependent on the version of the library they're using being correct.
-That said, [you can also use Azure Service Bus through the JMS API](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-java-how-to-use-jms-api-amqp), if you want, as well.
+That said, [you can also use Azure Service Bus through the JMS API](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-java-how-to-use-jms-api-amqp).

 Like I said, Azure Service Bus is nothing if not flexible!